Top 6 KPIs to track for growing e-commerce organizations

 6. Customer Lifetime Value

-What’s important, here, is what CLV can tell you as a KPI.
-If your CLV is particularly low, you can start by looking at what your cost to acquire a customer is, how frequently your customers become repeat purchasers, or what your typical order size looks like.
+What’s important here is what CLV can tell you as a KPI.
+If your CLV is particularly low, start by looking at what your cost to acquire a customer is, how frequently your customers become repeat purchasers, or what your typical order size looks like.

 If your CLV is high, gaining insight into why that is can help keep it high, or push it to increase.
 Is it high because of an initial large purchase?
-The problem with that is, over time, your SLV will start to drop as you continually chase new customers.
-With a KPI on your CLV you can monitor its movement over time so that corrections can be made before its too late.
+Over time, your CLV will start to drop if you continually chase new customers.
+With a KPI on your CLV you can monitor its movement over time so that corrections can be made before it’s too late.

 Related Articles